C2SM/icon-vis/psyplot/README.md

 conda install -c conda-forge numpy "matplotlib<3.5" psy-view psy-reg xarray cartopy proj geos cmcrameri argparse

 # General remark
+More information on psyplot can be found here: https://psyplot.github.io.
+Whenever using psyplot for a publication it should be cited https://psyplot.github.io/psyplot/#how-to-cite-psyplot.
 Feel free to adapt/add options in the README file, mapplot.py and config_mapplot.ini.